Harry Andrews: Personal life

-Andrews' partner for more than 30 years, until his death, was fellow actor Basil Hoskins, who survived him until 2005 but next to whom he is now buried at St Mary the Virgin, Salehurst, East Sussex.
+Andrews's partner for more than 30 years was fellow actor Basil Hoskins, who survived him until 2005 and next to whom Andrews is buried at St Mary the Virgin, Salehurst, East Sussex.
 The two men had worked together on the film Ice Cold in Alex.
 Andrews died at the age of 77 on 6 March 1989, at his home in Salehurst.

-Between 1956 and 1961, Andrews lived at Little Thatch, Belgrave Road, Seaford, East Sussex.
+Between 1956 and 1961, Andrews lived at Little Thatch, 50 Belgrave Road, Seaford, East Sussex.